 - Guilt: Some women feel guilty that they were not able to parent, or chose not to parent.

 - Peace: Many birth mothers feel a strong sense of peace over their decision.
 When they think of their child in the arms of a loving family they chose, it gives them an overwhelming sense of meaning and reward.

 - Empowered: Making the decision to adopt is one of the bravest decisions a woman can make.
 It allows a birth mom a chance to feel she shared her motherhood with another woman of her choosing.
 It gives a birth mom a new perspective of herself and of her life direction.
 She is now able to walk in confidence is made the right choice for her child and herself.

-As with any major life decisions, lean on your tribe to walk with you as you make your decision.
+As with any major life decision, lean on your tribe to walk with you as you make your decision.
 In looking at adoptions, it’s important to remember you are in control of your adoption plan.
 Just be open and honest about your fears, insecurities, and expectations with an adoption professional and they can work with you for a plan that is best for you.
-If you have any questions about local agencies or about adoption, please call us.
+If you have any questions about local agencies or about adoption, please call the center.